A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - Warden of Runes [Rune Giant](https://2e.aonprd.com/Monsters.aspx?ID=226)
   - image of Karzoug
   - add another Warden of Wind for each member in the party over 4
+  - Khalib is likely to join this combat on round 4 or 5 after prepping

 ### X15 Quarters (xp 60, low if encountered here)
   - [First Apprentice Khalib](./Statblocks/Khalib.pdf)